open/close all folders

 - Relatively easily implemented in the Hero System by purchasing the Deflection power (which allows ranged attacks to be blocked at range, as opposed to only when they would otherwise hit the blocking character him- or herself, though the attempt itself then still has to succeed) through a suitably gun-shaped Focus, possibly with additional modifiers to fine-tune it as desired.
 Or at least that's "relatively easily" in a suitably superheroic or otherwise over-the-top campaign; that there are mechanics for it doesn't automatically mean the GM has to allow it.

-- It is possible in Halo3 to shoot out grenades and rockets with a powerful enough precision weapon, such as the Sniper Rifle.
+- In Halo, it is possible from Halo 2/Halo 3 onward to shoot out grenades and rockets with a powerful enough precision weapon, such as the Sniper Rifle.

 - In Disgaea 3, Salvatore's "Duel!" attack has her do this to her target's bullet to misdirect it so that it ends up missing, while hers still connects.